-CBE.196 FINANCIAL MANAGEMENT Financial Management SEMESTER MODULE NQF LEVEL: 7 statements and applying accounting standards dealing with more complex areas) and to developments in external reporting.
+The purpose of this module is to expand the scope of the Financial Operations module to more advanced topics in financial accounting (preparation of consolidated financial statements and applying accounting standards dealing with more complex areas) and to developments in external reporting.
 With the advanced level of financial accounting and reporting achievement in this module, the analysis and interpretation of financial statements becomes more meaningful and this constitutes a substantial element of the module.